 Our curriculum is built on the belief that one should be able to simply understand and articulate the many aspects of their faith.
 In addition we focus on cumulative retention.
 We must know and firmly grasp the fundamentals of our faith and then build on that foundation.
 We cannot apply what we do not know and retain as the truth in our renewed minds.

 - Who am I? – Genesis 2:15 – we are SONS of God made in His image.
 The importance of this cannot be overstated in a culture of near (whether actual or functional) fatherlessness.
+We are sons of the Father through Christ.
+Sons have birthrights, they have authority, they have unbreakable bonds with their Father, they have a duty to uphold His name and His interests.

 - Why am I here?
 Genesis 2:15 – we are called as men to CULTIVATE and KEEP.
 This is the mandate of both men and women regarding our place as the pinnacle of God’s creation, but it was given to Adam first and as the head, it was his (and is our) responsibility.
 We as men are to be the first to cultivate and to keep, to preserve, and to protect, to create and to destroy.
 William Wilberforce, who gave most of his life to the God given task of the abolishment of the slave trade in 18th century England, was asked (upon finally, in his old age, winning that battle) “what will you do now that you have won the abolishment of the slave trade”.
 His response?
 “I shall look for something else to destroy”.

-- Realization – We have two enemies:
+- Realization – We have three enemies:

 - The flesh – 1 Peter 2:11